populationgenomics/CellRegMap_pipeline/README.md

 * (Python) scripts to generate both real and simulated input files to feed to the WDL workflow

 ## Hail Batch workflow
-Single [python script](batch.py), key steps (maybe make into separately called functions?):
+Single [python script](batch.py), key steps (implemented as distinct functions):
+* preselection of full WGS hail matrix table to includ only biallelic (n alleles=2) rare (freq<5%) SNVs
-* given one gene and the full WGS hail matrix table, selects relevant variants and export as plink files
+* given one gene and the prefiltered WGS hail matrix table, selects relevant variants and export as plink files
 * plink files are read in and turned into genotype input files, other input files (phenotype, kinship) are processed
 * genes are parallelised into chunks
 * CellRegMap-RV various tests are run (each chunk independently)